-Whilst the Procurement Act 2023 mandate that the purchase of all Goods and certain types of Services and Works whose value exceeds specific thresholds must be advertised in the online contracts finder, it is important to understand that all public-sector procurement must follow the 'spirit of the legislation'.
+Whilst the Public Contract Regulations 2015 mandate that the purchase of all Goods and certain types of Services and Works whose value exceeds specific thresholds must be advertised in the Official Journal of the European Union (OJEU), it is important to understand that all public-sector procurement must follow the 'spirit of the legislation'.
 This policy seeks to promote the following procurement principles:

-- Purchases are compliant with legal obligations. - Procurement activities must comply with the principles of the Procurement Act 2023, including transparency, fairness, and non-discrimination. - All procurement decisions should be published appropriately to ensure accountability and visibility - Goods, Works and Services are fit for purpose and value for money is obtained. - Money is spent in a way that is fair, open and transparent. - Staff awareness of relevant public-sector regulations is promoted. - Most effective and efficient Procurement processes are used, including E-Procurement. - Aggregation of spend throughout the College to maximise buying power. - Consortia Framework Agreements are used wherever possible. - Local, small and medium-sized enterprises (SMEs) are used wherever it is possible and compliant to do so, ensuring that Value for Money is obtained. - Contracts are managed effectively, and supplier performance is monitored. - Clear purchasing procedures, guidance and training is available to all relevant College staff. - Consistency in approach. - All purchases are carried out in accordance with the College's Financial Regulations
+- Purchases are compliant with legal obligations. - Goods, Works and Services are fit for purpose and value for money is obtained. - Money is spent in a way that is fair, open and transparent. - Staff awareness of relevant public-sector regulations is promoted. - Most effective and efficient Procurement processes are used, including E-Procurement. - Aggregation of spend throughout the College to maximise buying power. - Consortia Framework Agreements are used wherever possible. - Local, small and medium-sized enterprises (SMEs) are used wherever it is possible and compliant to do so, ensuring that Value for Money is obtained. - Contracts are managed effectively, and supplier performance is monitored. - Clear purchasing procedures, guidance and training is available to all relevant College staff. - Consistency in approach. - All purchases are carried out in accordance with the College's Financial Regulations